-Mrs. Fairbanks was, in all probability, a nice woman.
-But there are too many alternate possibilities available for one to accept wholeheartedly the belief that she molded, refined, and censored Mark Twain.
+122DeLancey Ferguson, Mark Twain, Man and Legend, p.
+121. availiable for one to accept whole-heartedly the belief that she molded, refined, and censored Mark Twain.
 What she did or did not do, to this reader at least, does not seem to have had much of an effect on either the man or the writer.